mili-b24/vibration-blog/_posts/2025-04-06-vib-based-blog.md

   <figcaption style="font-style: italic; font-size: 0.9em;">X-Vibration Signal</figcaption>
 </figure>

 Depcited above is the plot for the x acceleration vibration signal for all the bearing conditions from healthy state to the faulty state.
+It can be seen that the amplitude of the signal increases after a few points in time indicating the change in condition of the bearing.

 <figure style="text-align: center; margin: 0 auto;">
   <img src="/images/y-vib-signal.png" alt="Y-Vibration Signal" title="Y-Vibration Signal" style="display: block; margin: 0 auto; max-width: 100%; height: auto;" />
   <figcaption style="font-style: italic; font-size: 0.9em;">Y-Vibration Signal</figcaption>
 </figure>

-Illustrated above is the y acceleration vibration signal for all the conditions of the bearing from a healthy state to the faulty state
+Illustrated above is the y acceleration vibration signal for all the conditions of the bearing from a healthy state to the faulty state.
+The y vibration signal also shows an increase in amplitude until failure.

 ## Week 7 Update